learn-co-curriculum/hs-variables-mini-lab/README.md

 ###What is a Variable?
 We use variables in programming to store pieces of data.
 Variables can store any type of data (strings, integers, floats, etc).
-A variable name contain all lowercase letters.
+A variable name contains all lowercase letters.
 For example:

 ```ruby
 dog = "Fido"